 EOF

-First thing every session Open Snippets → CONFIG → ⚡ Recommended Streaming Config and click Insert.
-Sets runtime mode, parallelism, checkpointing, state TTL, and MiniBatch in one shot.
+First thing every session Open Snippets → CONFIG → Recommended Streaming Config and click Insert.
+Sets runtime mode, parallelism, checkpointing, state TTL, and MiniBatch in one action.

 Connection Modes